Yatin-Gupta/devops/README.md

-# devops
+# AWS Lambdas
-This repository consist of all devops scripts, documents, that I had made to perform different tasks.
+This repository consist of lambda scripts that I had made to integerate AWS Services with the PHP based plateform.